autifyhq/actions-setup-cli/README.md

 - uses: autifyhq/actions-setup-cli@v1
   with:
     # Optional.
 If specified, the action installs the specific version of Autify CLI.
     # Default: The latest version of the stable channel will be installed.
+(Recommended)
     version: ''

 # Then, `autify` is available